 Health care workers (HCWs) are at an increased risk of acquiring COVID-19 compared to the general population (Mutambudzi et al. 2021).
 Martin et al. (2021) highlights the following key predictors of SARs-CoV-2 infection:

 - Occupational exposure to increasing numbers of patients with COVID-19;

 - Working in a hospital inpatient or ambulance setting;

 Considering this evidence, the RCN and partners have developed this online Infection Prevention and Control (IPC) risk assessment toolkit.
 We have created this toolkit to guide the mitigation of airborne transmission, which poses a significant risk to health care workers when working within 2m of a person known or suspected to have COVID-19.Increasing international evidence and consensus demonstrate that the failure to assess and mitigate the airborne transmission route may be detrimental to managing workplace infection risk.
 Failure to acknowledge the airborne transmission of respiratory illnesses like COVID-19 could affect the provision of suitable respiratory protective equipment.
 See the Respiratory Protective Equipment (RPE) section and further resources for more details.

-The Scientific Advisory Group for Emergencies (SAGE) published a situation update as a result of the Omicron variant increase in cases 8th December 2021.
-SAGE confirm recent outbreaks suggest a greater role for airborne transmission than has previously been the case.
-They conclude that measures to reduce airborne spread such as ventilation, well-fitting masks and distancing or reduced density of people in indoor environments may be even more important and the risk of nosocomial transmission is likely to be increased.
+The Scientific Advisory Group for Emergencies (SAGE) published a report on 8th December 2021 suggesting there is a greater danger with the airborne transmission route than has previously been the case.
+SAGE concluded that measures to reduce airborne spread, such as ventilation, well-fitting masks and distancing or reduced density of people in indoor environments, may be even more important, and the risk of nosocomial transmission is likely to be increased.

 This toolkit has been produced collaboratively in association with the other professional organisations and associations as set out in the acknowledgement section.